fission/fission.io/content/en/docs/usage/ingress/ingress-istio.md

 One of the features of Istio is its ability to let you easily control the flow of traffic and API calls between services.
 It provides a lot of options to manage traffic coming in to your cluster.
 While Istio supports Kubernetes Ingress, it offers an **Istio Gateway** that provides more customization and flexibility than Ingress.

-Kubernetes ingress is a load balancer that receives incoming traffic.
-However, it doesn't have support for configuring traffic routing.
 [Istio Gateway](https://istio.io/latest/docs/tasks/traffic-management/ingress/ingress-control/) brings in the flexibility and allows you to control the traffic coming in to your cluster.
 All of this can be done using Istio routing rules.